cyclic-software/docs/docs/serverless/on-demand.md

 :::note  Workaround
 Some popular socket connection libraries such as `SocketIO` have automatic fallback mechanisms to revert to polling for this scenario.
 Polling works for many use cases that do not require an instantaneous real-time push from the server.

-Keep in mind that polling uses up a lot of requests and choose an appropriate polling rate for your use-case that is not excessive.
+Keep in mind that polling uses up a lot of requests and choose an appropriate polling rate for your use case that is not excessive.
 :::

 ### Background Processes